 Laura also tells us about Cecil Sharp and Mary Neal’s trip collecting in the Appalachian Mountains of America, the centenary anniversary of which we’re marking with a conference on 16 July.

-Plus there are regular features including news, festival round-up, future dance events, lives remembered and much more.
+There are also regular features including news, reviews, dance events, lives remembered and much more.

 Unlocking hidden treasure of England’s cultural heritage.
 The Full English is the world’s largest free digital archive English folk songs, tunes, dances and customs.
 Containing more than 58,400 items from 12 of the country’s most important early 20th century folk music collections, you can delve into wherever you are in the world.